Gash Group

-The Gash Group is a neolithic, prehistoric culture that flourished around 3000 to 1800 BC in Eritrea and the Eastern Sudan.
+The Gash Group is a Neolithic, prehistoric culture that flourished around 3000 to 1800 BC in Eritrea and eastern Sudan.
 It was followed by the Jebel Mokram Group.
 The name Gash relates to the river in Eritrea with the same name.

 Description

 This culture is mainly defined by its pottery.
 In the early phase around 2500 BC these are often bowls decorated with a comb pattern.
 Typical for the middle phase of the culture are black cups.